cardinal-tetra/Soccer-Hangman/README.md

 - **get_high_scores**
  - Path: 'scores/highscores'
- - Method: POST
+ - Method: GET
- - Parameters: number_of_results (optional)
+ - Parameters: number_of_results
- - Returns: message strings displaying high scores
+ - Returns: Message strings displaying high scores
- - Description: Allows user to retrieve a list of high scores, which is essentially a record of games won and ordered by number of guesses made (the fewer the better); user can also pass in optional `number_of_results` parameter to limit results returned.
-Note that we use the POST method because using the GET method would make it mandatory for the user to specify `number_of_results`.
+ - Description: Retrieve a list of games won by users, ordered according to guesses made (the fewer the better).

 - **get_user_rankings**
  - Path: 'user/rankings'
- - Method: POST
+ - Method: GET
- - Parameters: number_of_results (optional)
+ - Parameters: number_of_results
- - Returns: message strings displaying username and performance stats.
+ - Returns: Message strings displaying users ranked by performance stats.
- - Description: Allows user to retrieve a list of users who have completed games, ranked according to their performance statistics (like win ratio and average guesses per game).
-As before, user can also pass in optional `number_of_results` parameter to limit results returned.
-Note that we use the POST method because using the GET method would make it mandatory for the user to specify `number_of_results`.
+ - Description: Retrieve a list of users who have completed games, ranked according to their performance statistics (like win ratio and average guesses per game).
+As before, user passes in `number_of_results` parameter to specify a limit on how many results they want returned.

 - **get_game_history**
  - Path: 'game/history/{urlsafe_game_key}'
  - Method: GET
  - Parameters: urlsafe_game_key
- - Returns: message strings displaying a record of historical guesses and results for game specified under `urlsafe_game_key`
+ - Returns: Message strings displaying a record game states for the game corresponding to `urlsafe_game_key`
- - Description: user can see a record of all historical guesses, results, and progress relating to the game specified under the `urlsafe_game_key`
+ - Description: Returns a record of all historical guesses, results, and progress relating to the game specified under the `urlsafe_game_key`